Florida car rental employees find toddler left in returned vehicle

-TAMPA, Fla.
-(WFLA) — Deputies arrested a Florida grandfather after Hertz car rental employees found a toddler inside a returned vehicle at Daytona Beach International Airport, according to the Volusia County Sheriff’s Office.
+Deputies arrested a Florida grandfather after Hertz car rental employees found a toddler inside a returned vehicle at Daytona Beach International Airport, according to the Volusia County Sheriff’s Office.
+KTLA’s sister station WFLA reports.

 Deputies at the airport were called to the Hertz rental lot around 6 p.m. after one of the employees told authorities the toddler was found in a locked vehicle in the car return lot.